isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

 we might have FLOAT64 and BOOL input types and return a STRING.
 See the official
 `Google documentation <https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions>`_
 for the complete list of available types.
+(Note in particular that there is no INT64 type, so you will need to use either FLOAT64 or STRING when working with integers, depending on your needs.)

 In our first example, we'll define two new functions.
 The first classifies a sample as having a higher expression value than a given input level.
 And second, a function